Same-sex marriage in South Carolina: Developments after legalization

 In January 2016, a group of five Republican lawmakers and one Democrat introduced the South Carolina Natural Marriage Defense Act to the General Assembly.
 (Note: The bill's sponsors were Bill Chumley, Mike Burns, Richie Yow, Lonnie Hosey, Garry R. Smith, and Dennis Moss.)
 The bill sought to prohibit state officials from marrying same-sex couples and require the Attorney General to defend any official who is sued or ordered by a federal judge to issue marriage licenses to same-sex couples.
 It died at the end of the legislative session in June 2016.
 A similar bill was introduced and subsequently defeated in Tennessee that same year.
 On February 15, 2018, six Republican lawmakers introduced the Marriage and Constitution Restoration Act to the General Assembly.
 (Note: The bill's sponsors were Steven Wayne Long, Bill Chumley, Mike Burns, John R. McCravy III, and Josiah Magnuson.
 Representative Rick Martin was removed as a sponsor on February 22.)
 The bill died without any legislative action on May 10, 2018, when the Assembly adjourned sine die.
 Had the bill been approved, it would have defined marriage as a "union between a man and a woman", declared all same-sex marriages "parody marriages" and prohibited the state from recognizing such "parody marriages".
 The bill would have thus been in violation of Obergefell, the 2015 Supreme Court ruling that same-sex couples have a constitutional right to marry.

 During an October 2022 gubernatorial debate, Governor Henry McMaster said that he would enforce a same-sex marriage ban in South Carolina if the U.S. Supreme Court were to overturn Obergefell, despite the majority of South Carolinians supporting same-sex marriage according to polling.
+In April 2026, a group of Republican lawmakers introduced a motion calling on the Supreme Court to overturn Obergefell.
+The executive director of the state American Civil Liberties Union (ACLU) called out the resolution, "Lawmakers in South Carolina cannot undo marriage for all committed couples in this country.
+These lawmakers are fringe extremists."
+Two representatives, Melissa Lackey Oremus and Mark Willis, later asked to be removed as sponsors of the legislation, which was eventually not voted on before the General Assembly adjourned sine die in May.
+The measure was likely to encounter significant civil opposition if passed, as the majority of state voters support the legal recognition of same-sex marriage according to polling.